Disclosure:

 First, we will look at using another unofficial WordPress code snippet plugin to insert the code into your WordPress blog.
 Thereafter, we will walk through the process of adding the code via the Google Site Kit plugin.

-Using any other unofficial WordPress header and footer code inserter plugin, follow these steps.
+Follow these steps if you’re using any unofficial WordPress header and footer code inserter plugins.

-- Install a plugin, such as WPCode, MonsterInsights, WP Header Footer, etc.
+• Install a plugin like WPCode, MonsterInsights, WP Header Footer, etc.

-Mostly, the plugin will require entering your measurement ID or using account connection mode.
+The plugin will mainly require you to enter your measurement ID or use the account connection mode.
 You can access and copy your measurement ID by going to the Google Analytics account property, clicking Admin > Data Streams > and copying this code (as shown in the image below)

-Note: Make sure you’re viewing the correct website property for which you want to copy its measurement ID.
-Every website you connect to Google Analytics has its stream name, stream URL, stream ID, and measurement ID.
+Note: Ensure you view the correct website property for which you want to copy its measurement ID.
+Every website you connect to Google Analytics has its stream name, URL, stream ID, and measurement ID.

 Copy this code and follow the rest of the plugin instructions.